-I suspect that there are those that did not confide in anyone out of fear of retaliation, ridicule and shame; for a few it is possible that they may not have had anyone near that they could fully trust.
-Some victims may have felt empowered to speak once they realized that they were not the lone victims.
+I suspect that there are those that did not confide in anyone out of fear of retaliation, ridicule, and shame; for a few, it is possible that they may not have had anyone near that they could fully trust.
+Some victims may have waited or given up but spoke up once they felt empowered to speak if they realized that they were not the lone victims.

 There can be a number of reasons why these tales of abuse have never been documented or investigated.

 In many cases, they did tell someone and nothing happened.
 No one believed them.
 The accuser is labeled a liar.